-COMM 2 - Dissertation Writing Skills

-Prerequisite: Admission to Phase II
+COMM 2 - Dissertation Writing Credit Hour: 3 Prerequisite: Admission to Phase II

-This course will be taken by students after successfully completing the DBA coursework requirements, successfully defending the research proposal, and being admitted to the dissertation phase of the DBA program.
-The course will familiarize students with the dissertation process, and prepare them for writing and successfully defending the dissertation.
-It is expected that at the end of this course students will have drafted the first few chapters of their dissertations.
-The course will be administered on a Pass/Fail basis.
-Student performance will be evaluated jointly by the course instructor and his or her research advisor.
+This course will be taken by the student after he/she has successfully completed the DBA coursework requirements, written and defended his/her research proposal, and been admitted to the dissertation phase of the DBA program.
+It will familiarize him/her with the minutiae of the dissertation process, and prepare him/her for writing (and eventually defending) the final dissertation document.
+It is expected that at the end of this course, the student will have drafted the first few chapters of his/her dissertation.
+The course will be administered on a Pass/Fail basis, the student's performance will be evaluated jointly by the course instructor and his/her research advisor